LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/implementationguidemanual.md

 {:start="6"}
 6. **The openActivity function**

 Here is where we use LivePerson SDK’s `showConversation` method.
-In this example we didn’t use an authentication parameter, though you can definitely use one if needed (using the `setPhoneNumber` field).
+In this example, we aren't using an authentication parameter, though you can definitely use one if needed (using the `setPhoneNumber` field).

 ```java
 private void openActivity() {